 Kanazawa has long been known to house some of the best artisans in pottery, paper making, and lacquer painting this world has to offer.
 They are widely regarded as the most talented creative masters of their time.

 Over a lifetime of hard work, commitment, and passion, mixed in with blessed talent and skill, often passed over several generations, these highly respected artisans are truly living national treasures in Japan!
-I feel incredibly privileged in having the very special opportunity to not only meet with them, but also engage in fascinating discussions with them, learn about some of their lifelong challenges and even take part in a private lesson from the masters themselves.
+We feel incredibly privileged in having the very special opportunity to not only meet with them, but also engage in fascinating discussions with them, learn about some of their lifelong challenges and even take part in a private lesson from the masters themselves.
 Any traveler in search of the authentic artisan culture of Japan should not miss this once in a lifetime experience as curated only by Ker & Downey’s team of experts.

-After my trip to Japan, I had the chance to catch up with Mr. Jiro Takeuchi, the well-respected general manager of Kayotei who has special relationships with a network of top notch artisans which he developed over the many years.
+We caught up with Mr. Jiro Takeuchi, the well-respected general manager of Kayotei who has special relationships with a network of top notch artisans which he developed over the many years.
 He and his team work closely with them, and can arrange for special access visits and one-on-one meetings for our clients.

 Could you tell us how long have you been in the industry and how you entered it?